codefresh-io/cap-docs.codefresh.io/_docs/reporting/dora-metrics.md

 ### Filters

 Use filters to define the exact subset of applications you are interested in.
 All filters support auto-complete and multi-select.
-Multi-selection within the same filter has an OR relationship between them.
-Filter types share an AND relationship.
+More than one option within the same filter type has an OR relationship.
+More than one filter type when defined share an AND relationship.

 * Runtimes: Show metrics for applications from selected runtimes
 * Clusters: Show metrics for applications deployed to selected clusters
 * Applications: Show metrics for selected applications
 * Time: Show metrics from application for a specific time period

-> When no filters are selected, DORA metrics, including totals, are shown for the last 90 days.
+> When no filters are defined, all metrics are shown for the last 90 days.

 ### Metric totals